troy-west/apache-kafka-number-stations/README.md

 ## Implement the MessageTimeExtractor

 We want our messages to be interpreted at the time they declare in the :time field rather than producer or log time.
 At this point we cover the different concepts of time in Kafka, and the big idea of deterministic recomputabiity.
-Broadly similar to favouring pure functions without side-effects.
+Broadly similar to favouring pure functions without side-effects in a functional programming sense.

 * Get numbers.MessageTimeExtractor passing
+* Get numbers.ComputeTest.testStreamTimestampExtraction passing

 Why should you never return a static number (like 0L) from the extractor?
 Does it impact compaction, deletion, etc?